rush254/butterfly-recognition-app/README.md

 # butterfly-recognition-app
-Butterfly image classification and model deployment
+Butterfly image classification with mobilenet and model deployment in a flask application on Azure